alanaman/billingApp/README.md

-Quick and dirty local app for GST billing/invoicing using PyQt6 and MySql.
+Quick and dirty local app for GST billing/invoicing using PyQt6 and Sqlite.

-Might add networking support later.